As a business owner, the status of your staff can take on any of the following forms:

 - Taking on additional work elsewhere

 Making decisions that are contrary to contracts can leave you open to legal challenge.
-Think about keeping employee records in a central place like in BrightHR’s Employee Hub, where they are easily accessible and stored securely in the cloud.
+Keep confidential documents such as employee contracts secure in BrightHR's centralised cloud-based document storage system.